salecharohit/rohitsalecha.com/content/post/aws_inventory_extraction_using_cloudquery/index.md

 For Ex: if you have 5 S3 buckets , in 3 different accounts , CloudQuery will aggregate all the 5 S3 buckets as 5 rows and a column to desginate the associated account IDs.

-End Result would be something like below.
+End Result would be something like below in the directory from where you executed the docker command to spin up a PostgreSQL database.

 ![AWS Inventory in CSV](img/1.png)